PeteFromGlasgow/personal-site/src/index.md

 			<img src="public/images/peter_tux.jpg" class='face-bordered-large'></img>
 		</div>
 		<div class="columns small-12 medium-9">
 			<p>Hey, I'm Peter.
 I'm a Senior Software Architect from Glasgow who currently works for Stream Technologies making the Internet of Things Awesome by connecting together all sorts of things and stuff.
-In my free time I speak Japanese and organize <a href="http://www.meetup.com/Japanese-language-and-culture-in-Glasgow/">a Japanese Language and culture group</a>, brew my own beer, currently do some woodworking and drawing and spend the little time I have left working on personal projects.</p>
+In my free time I speak Japanese and organize <a href="http://www.meetup.com/Japanese-language-and-culture-in-Glasgow/">a Japanese Language and culture group</a>, play the piano and spend the little time I have left working on personal projects.</p>

-			<p>As a programmer I am a huge *NIX fan work and work daily using both Linux and FreeBSD.
-The languages I use the most are PHP and Javascript (along with Node.JS).
-Other languages I'm use sometimes and fairly confident in are Dlang, C, C++ and shell scripting in bash.</p>
+			<p>As a programmer I am a huge *NIX fan and work daily using both Linux and FreeBSD.
+The languages I use the most are Javascript (along with Node.JS) and PHP.
+Other languages I'm use sometimes and fairly confident in are C, Java and Go and shell scripting (even using classic shells).</p>

-			<p>If you're ever in Glasgow and feel like grabbing a beer (or going on the somewhat averagely famous Glasgow Clockwork Orange Pub Crawl) give me a shout.</p>
+			<p>If you're ever in Glasgow and feel like grabbing a beer or feel like chattings give me a shout.</p>
 		</div>
 	</div>
 </div>